Shayetet 15: Operations against militant vessels

-On August 9, 1974, in southern Lebanon in front of the Port of Tzur a Dvor boat of the squadron destroyed a militant boat.
-On June 3–4, 1979, near Rosh HaNkira, a militant boat targeting the coastal radar was captured by a bee.
+On August 9, 1974, in southern Lebanon in front of the Port of Tzur, a Dvor boat of the squadron destroyed a militant boat.
+On June 3–4, 1979, near Rosh HaNkira, a militant boat targeting the coastal radar was captured by a Bee.
 On August 17–18, 1979 in the sector of Ras al-Bayada a militant boat was captured.
-On November 18, 1979, three bees under the control of Col. Moshe Oron chased and 853 bees under the command of Eran Osherov destroyed a militant boat.
+On November 18, 1979, three Bees under the control of Colonel Moshe Oron chased, and Bee 853 under the command of Eran Osherov destroyed, a militant boat.